 Multivariable-adjusted Models Using PM2.5 Levels at Identified Sensitive Windows

 To further assess associations at the "sensitive windows" identified by the DLMs, we also fit multivariable linear regression models using PM2.5 levels averaged over the period that significant associations were shown in the DLMs.
 That is, using the pointwise 95% CI bounds as a guide, we restricted the model to just those time points when the association was significant and repeated the analysis using a more conventional linear regression approach.
-As most results were sexually dimorphic, these models are sex-stratified adjusting for maternal age, race, education, and prenatal/postnatal maternal smoking.
+As most results were sexually dimorphic, these models were sex-stratified adjusting for maternal age, race, education, and prenatal/postnatal maternal smoking.
 Figure 4 shows results of the domains where the DLMs suggested a sensitive window among boys, including full-scale IQ (lower score indicates poorer functioning) and two attention domains (omission errors and HRT; higher percentiles indicate poorer performance).
 The effect estimates of PM2.5 averaged across the sensitive windows in multivariable-adjusted linear models were in a less favorable direction in boys for these domains, albeit only the effect estimate for full-scale IQ achieved statistical significance while that for HRT was marginally significant (omission errors β=2.02, 95% CI=-0.62–4.66; HRT β=1.80, 95% CI=-0.98–2.78; IQ β=-2.05, 95% CI=-3.97– -0.13), while no significant associations were found in girls (Figure 4A).
 Figure 5 shows the results of the three WRAML-2 memory domain subscales (VIM, AC, and GM; lower percentiles indicate poorer memory functioning) where the DLMs suggested a sensitive window among girls.
 We found significant associations in girls during the sensitive windows for these three memory domain subscales (VIM β=-2.56, 95% CI=-4.77– -0.34; AC β=-4.84, 95% CI=-8.00– -1.69; GM β=-2.88, 95% CI=-5.17– -0.59), while no significant associations were found in boys (Figure 5A).
 While sex-stratified analyses suggested differences in these associations between boys and girls, the PM2.5 × sex interactions were not statistically significant in the interaction models, potentially due to small cell sizes.
 When using PM2.5 averaged over the entire pregnancy period, no significant associations were found in any neurodevelopmental measures (Figures 4B and 5B), primarily due to a loss of efficiency in health effect estimation that results from using the entire pregnancy.
 That is, the point estimates between the two analyses are not very different but the uncertainty of the effect estimates are much larger for the analyses using the entire pregnancy as compared to that using a more refined window.

 Finally, sensitivity analyses additionally including postnatal PM2.5 levels, blood lead level assessed on the day of neurodevelopment tests, and birth weight for gestational age did not materially change these results.